nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/understanding-bundles-deployment.md

 ======================================================================
 ```

-To control the order in which components are deployed, you can ass a `<require>` element at the start of a
-component definition: this component will be deployed after the required component has been deployed too.
+To control the order in which components are deployed, you can ass a `<require>` element at the start of a component definition: this component will be deployed after the required component has been deployed too.
-This is useful to ensure proper override/merging behaviours on the final configuration held by the service.
+This is useful to ensure proper override/merging behaviors on the final configuration held by the service.

 Here are a few notes about it:
-- a contribution does not need to require its target component: this requirement is implicit, and the contribution
-  will only be registered when the target extension point has been registered.
+- a contribution does not need to require its target component: this requirement is implicit, and the contribution will only be registered when the target extension point has been registered.
-- Studio bundles are deployed last: they require the `org.nuxeo.runtime.started` pseudo component, which is registered
-  after all components have been resolved.
+- Studio bundles are deployed last: they require the `org.nuxeo.runtime.started` pseudo component, which is registered after all components have been resolved.
 - a failed requirement (requirement to a missing component) will prevent the server startup.

 ### Servlet Container Initialization